quantified-uncertainty/metaforecast/README.md

 - [x] Update Metaculus and Manifold Markets fetchers
 - [x] Add markets from [Insight Prediction](https://insightprediction.com/).
+- [ ] Use <https://news.manifold.markets/p/above-the-fold-midterms-special> to update stars calculation for Manifold.
 - [ ] Add a few more snippets, with fetching individual questions, questions with histories, questions added within the last 24h to the /contrib folder (good first issue)
 - [ ] Refactor code so that users can capture and push the question history chart to imgur (good first issue)
 - [ ] Upgrade to [React 18](https://reactjs.org/blog/2022/03/08/react-18-upgrade-guide.html).
 This will require dealing with the workaround we used for [this issue](https://github.com/vercel/next.js/issues/36019#issuecomment-1103266481)